keeperfinance/front-page/src/pages/blog/01-keeper-introduction/index.md

 date: '2020-12-01'
 author: 'Keeper'
 featuredImage: ./featured.jpg
-previewText: 'Keeper Finance is a decentralized finance protocol that is inspired by job matching protocol Keep2r which is DeFi version 3.0'
+previewText: 'Keeper Finance is a decentralized finance protocol that is inspired by job matching protocol Keeper which is DeFi version 3.0'
 ---

-Keeper Finance is a decentralized finance protocol that is inspired by job matching protocol Keep2r which is DeFi version 3.0.
-It is designed to be a lite version of Keep2r and is a more flexible and profitable protocol.
+Keeper Finance is a decentralized finance protocol that is inspired by job matching protocol Keeper which is DeFi version 3.0.
+It is designed to be a lite version of Keeper and is a more flexible and profitable protocol.

 Keeper Finance offers a decentralized platform that connects developers with projects teams to execute jobs.